-I am writing on behalf of Architecture 2030 to express our opposition to the ICC Board's recent proposal to replace our national model energy code with a new ICC energy standard.
-Architecture 2030 strongly urges the ICC Board to reject this proposal to protect the integrity of the ICC code development process and to ensure the full participation of the ICC's Governmental Members in the development of our national model energy code.
+I am writing on behalf of the American Institute of Architects (AIA) and its 95,000+ members to express our opposition to the ICC Board's recent proposal to replace our national model energy code with a new ICC energy standard.
+AIA strongly urges the ICC Board to reject this proposal to protect the integrity of the ICC code development process and to ensure the full participation of the ICC's Governmental Members in the development of our national model energy code.